9. oneSEARCH is the primary search tool to look for books and articles in the Library’s collections.

 Sometimes browsing the results will give you ideas for additional themes, terms, and searches.
 While oneSEARCH understands natural language searches, it is still a good idea to set up your searches in terms of keywords, and linking them together using AND.
-So if you're doing research on the James Baldwin and the influence of jazz in African American communities, then a possible search could be:
+So if you're doing research on the history of jazz music, then a possible search could be:

-Here are some additional sample searches based on themes that are being expressed in different American short stories:
+Here are some additional sample searches based on the interests and themes that are being expressed in class:

 girl AND "jamaica kincaid" AND gender